 Creamy Bean Soup

-In a small bowl, mix the cream with the flour to make a smooth ‘roux’ for thickening the soup.
-Pour the roux in the beans, stir well and bring to the boil, at which point the soup will have thickened.
-Add the fresh or frozen dill and cook over a low heat for another minute, stirring all the time.
+- In a small bowl, mix the cream with the flour until smooth.
+Pour the mixture into the beans and bring to the boil, stirring the soup until it thickens.
+Turn down the heat and add the fresh or frozen dill.
+Let simmer for another minute, stirring all the time.
 Pour in the vinegar, stir well and serve hot in soup bowls.